Guthrie

 Plushly composed, it has intense juicy blackberry and red cherry aromas and flavours wildly swirling on the palate.
 It' doesn't play hard to get and the generous fruit, soft tannins and fine line of acidity make it quite the catch.

-With the ‘Clones’ Pinot Noir, Hugh stands out as one of the most dynamic producers who are well on their way to raising the bar on Adelaide Hills wines, by focusing on the variety’s natural qualities through minimal winemaking, pulling ripeness right back and producing a style that is whole-berry driven and distinctively in the red fruit spectrum.
-With still much left to be uncovered from each pocket of this diverse region, Hugh shows us that all the difference is made by sourcing fruit from the right place, where quality is both the end and the means.
-A delicious drink made even better with san choy bow.
+By focusing on the variety’s natural qualities through minimal winemaking, Hugh pares back ripeness and produces a style that is whole-berry driven and distinctively red fruited.
+With much left to be uncovered from each pocket of this diverse region, Hugh shows us that all the difference is made by sourcing fruit from the right place, where quality is both the end and the means.

 The nose and the palate show sour cherry and red currant, with a whiff of cherry liqueur and amaro herb characters.
 It is elegant and smooth with ample fruit weight to play off the oak derived spice and glossy tannins.
 It has a savoury, earthy complexity, with a striking mineral line adding complexity to the finish.